Police: 2 doctors found dead in penthouse likely knew killer

 Police had gone to the building on a report of a man with a gun.
 Police Commissioner William B. Evans said the suspect opened fire when officers confronted him at the door.
 He said police fired back and hit the man several times.

-After the shootings, Teixeira was hospitalized with non-life-threatening injuries.
+After the shootings, the suspect was hospitalized with non-life-threatening injuries.
 The officers weren’t hurt.

 Authorities expect to file multiple charges against 30-year-old Bampumim Teixeira, of Chelsea.
 His arraignment is scheduled for Monday.
 The Suffolk County District Attorney’s Office said Teixeira has a pair of larceny convictions on his record.
 In June of last year, Teixeira passed a note demanding money at a Boston bank.
 He committed the same crime two years earlier.